 Can I photocopy pages for my own use from books and journals?

 Yes, you can copy extracts from most books, journals, conference proceedings and law reports as long as there is only a single copy for your own individual use, and it is within the limits set out on this copyright page:

-Be aware, however, that there are works not covered by the Copyright Licensing Agency’s Licence (these are detailed on their ‘Excluded List’ posted near most photocopiers) and that recent legislation has also prohibited the copying of material for commercially related purposes.
+Be aware, however, that there are works not covered by the Copyright Licensing Agency’s Licence (these are detailed on their ‘Excluded List’ posted near most photocopiers) and that legislation has also prohibited the copying of material for commercially related purposes.

 Does this also apply to Crown Copyright material?

 In the interests of transparent and open government, certain categories of Crown Copyright materials have had their copyright waived to the extent that some works can be copied without the need for having to seek formal permission.
 You are still required to acknowledge all sources however.
 For further details relating to the Open Government Licence, please refer to:

 Can I photocopy newspaper articles?

 Yes, newspaper articles can be copied for private study or research purposes under a licence supplied by the Newspaper Licensing Agency (NLA).
 Copies can also be supplied to registered students on a course but digital content must not be stored electronically for more than 28 days